 Join myEnergy Rewards and help enable a greener Ontario.
 Learn more about incentives and discounts.

-Water heating often uses the second-largest amount of energy in your home.
-Use the following resources to learn how to make smart choices to save more on water and energy consumption.
+Your water heater uses the second-largest amount of energy in your home.
+See our tips below to learn how to improve energy efficiency and save more on energy consumption.

 In addition to the tips below, visit the Energy Hub for additional tips and tricks and explore energy saving resources for your home.

-Easy no-cost or low-cost hot water savings tips
+Easy no-cost & low-cost hot water savings tips

 Start with these simple changes and, when it’s time for a replacement, use our shopping guide to help take savings to the next level.